Drazin-Inverse and heat capacity for driven random walks on the ring: Algorithm

 \section{Algorithm}

-The applied algorithm \cite{code} finds all possible rooted spanning trees and all possible spanning forests in $\cal F_{N-2}^{x\rightarrow y}$ for the graph $\mathbb{Z}_N$.
-Below we give the explanation which makes the code more readable.
-Adding weights to these trees and forests yields the pseudo-potential by an application of the matrix-forest theorem, which then enables to compute heat capacities as well.
+The applied algorithm \cite{code} finds all possible rooted trees and all possible double rooted trees in $\cal F^{x\rightarrow y}$ for the graph $\mathbb{Z}_N$.
+Below we add explanations to make the code more readable.

 The algorithm presents the vertices as numbers $0$ up to $N-1$.
-It displays a spanning tree or forest by an array $A$ with $N$ entries which can be either $0$, $1$ or $-1$.
+It displays a rooted tree or double rooted tree by an array $A$ with $N$ entries which can be either $0$, $1$ or $-1$.
 If the $i$-th spot of the array is $0$ (so if $A[i-1] = 0$), there is no edge between the vertices $i-1$ and $i$.
-If $A[i-1] = 1$, there is a directed edge $(i-1,i)$.
+If $A[i-1] = 1$, there is a edge $(i-1,i)$.
 And if $A[i-1] = -1$, there is a directed edge $(i,i-1)$.
 For example, the following four arrays

-represent the forests from FIG.~\ref{forests} where $x=0,\, y=1, \, z=2 $ and $u=3$.
+represent the double trees from ring $\bbZ_4$ where $x=0,\, y=1, \, z=2 $ and $u=3$ (see Fig.~\ref{forests}).
 Remark that there are always two zeroes in the arrays.
-This is because in $\mathbb{Z}_N$ a spanning forest in $ \cal F_{N-2}^{x\rightarrow y}$ has $N-2$ edges.
-Since a spanning tree has $N-1$ edges, only one entry in the array presenting a spanning tree is zero.
+This is because in $\mathbb{Z}_N$ a double tree in $\cal F^{x\rightarrow y}$ has $N-2$ edges.
+Since a tree has $N-1$ edges, only one entry in the array presenting a tree is zero.
 The other spots can be either $1$ or $-1$.